Skip to content

 Initial tube care

-After the PEG-J tube has been placed, the dressing can be removed 24 hours after tube insertion.
+After the PEG-J tube has been placed, the dressing can be removed 24-hours after tube insertion.

-Tube position
+Checking position

 The tube is held in the correct position with the external fixation plate and a bumper on the inside of your stomach.
 It is very important that your tube is not rotated as this could cause the jejunal extension to migrate to your stomach.

-Daily tube care
+Weekly PEG-J tube care required

 PEG-J tubes need regular care to keep the stoma healthy and prevent infection.